ryantcsc/01-Single-Page-CV/01. SINGLE PAGE CV/README.md

 Open the `index.html` file in any modern web browser to view the CV webpage.

+## Project URL

+If hosted, the project can be viewed at: [Your Project URL Here]

+Otherwise, open `index.html` locally in your browser to view the CV.

 ## Notes

 - This CV page and content is created as a learning project on [roadmap.sh](https://roadmap.sh).